FO-01/damilola/README.md

-for you my God foreover thank you my God so good God of life, you are God Alone my love my love is foreever
+for you my God foreover thank you my God so good God of life, you are God Alone my love my love is foreever femisola is a king femi is a king